knarbmakes/ifworldscollide/README.md

 When activating a Formation of units, the units must be within base contact (with allowances for wide miniatures) of each other and have the same training.
 Training is a set of faction specific tags that decide what units can activate together in formation.

+Units with the Support Training type can activate with any Formation, regardless of Training Type.
+These units generally provide buffs and other support to units they activate with.

-If a leader is a part of the Formation, you may combine multiple units with different training types for the activation.
-As long as all the units are within base contact with each other, they can activate together with the leader.
+Finally, if a unit with Leadership Training is a part of the Formation, you may ignore the Training requirements when building the Formation.
+The leader is able to coordinate any and all training types together as long as they form base contact.

 ## Using Tactics